eldimko/credit_calculator/README.md

 ## Stage 1:
+**Create a simple program which will print messages about some credit.**

 Let's start by imitating this behavior.
 There are some prepared variables in source code that are ready for use: these are text messages that our credit calculator could output.
 At this stage, all you need to do is output them in the right order.